As you’re starting and growing your health coaching business, you have an extremely valuable opportunity in front of you.

 If you’re ready to lay a legal foundation so that you can continue serving your community to the highest degree, keep reading.👇🏽

-Tip # 1: Create a Separate Entity For Your Biz
+Tip # 1: Create a Separate Entity for Your Health Coaching Business

-If you’ve been unsure about whether or not to register your business as a separate entity THIS IS YOUR SIGN.
+If you’ve been unsure about whether or not to register your health coaching business as a separate entity this is your sign.

-Whether you choose to form an LLC or corporation, you are shielding yourself from personal liability in the event that a problem arises in your business.
+Whether you choose to form an LLC or corporation, you are shielding yourself from personal liability in the event that a problem arises in your health coach business.

 A client enrolls in your program.